Here I will try to give you a rough idea about the size of the chicken coop suitable for 10 chickens.

 Therefore, you will not need to cut complete sheets of plywood into smaller widths or lengths.

-To get the correct dimensions of floor space that can house 10 large free-range breeds of chickens that will require 40 square feet, you will have to divide 4 or 8 by 40 to find the two dimensions of your plywood.
+To get the correct dimensions of floor space that can house 10 large free-range breeds of chickens that will require 40 square feet, you must divide 4 or 8 by 40 to find the two dimensions of your plywood.

 As such, 40 (the total square feet needed to house 10 birds) divided by 4 (the width of the plywood), you will get 10.
 So, your chicken coop will have a floor dimension of 10 x 4 feet.